ninesowngoal/Domo/README.md

 ## Installation
 If you wish to install this bot, download the code as a zip file from the dropdown menu.

+In each command, event and cog, there are parts of the code that you will need to edit.
+You will need to edit the config.json file too.

 Extract the zip file wherever you wish.